apptik/jus/sample-android/README.md

 #Examples

-This is a simple app which shows exmples of various features of Jus.
+This is a simple app which shows examples of various features of Jus.
 It also uses real API - the unofficial instructables API

 ## Licence